ICTKC/ictkc.github.io/_pages/about.md

 --
 Deep learning implemented by neural network has some limitations including zero-shot learning, interpretability, and noise sensitive, etc. Does human begings learn really from big data?
 We believe integrating symbolic knowledge graph or logic rules with vectorized model in a dual-process way is a closer simulation with human brains.
 It is a frontier research direction in intelligence science domain.

+Project
+==
+* "WO"
+--
+A intelligent agent which learn from multimodal enviroment and can talk just like "YOU".

 Contact
 ==
 - Address: No.6 Kexueyuan South Road Zhongguancun, Haidian District, Beijing, China